(Corrects Anil Kumar’s former title in 50th paragraph of story published May 21.)

 “He’s like a dolphin caught up in a tuna net,” said Atul Kanagat, a former McKinsey & Co. principal, who manages the website.
 “The government refuses to admit it’s a dolphin and not a big fat tuna, and they’re not going to give up.
 That’s what my website is trying to do, tell the story about the other Rajat.”

 Gupta is accused of leaking information about New York- based Goldman Sachs and Cincinnati-based Procter & Gamble Co.
-(PG), where he was also a director.
+(PG:US), where he was also a director.
 He is charged with one count of conspiracy and five counts of securities fraud, which carries a maximum term of 20 years in prison.
 Jury selection began today.

 The website offers a glimpse into Gupta’s world, where his supporters -- some plutocrats, some lifelong friends -- point to the millions of dollars he has raised for education and health care.